matiasmalewicz2610-byte/linkedin-b2b-research/youtube-transcripts/devin-reed/_index.md

 | `mu72K4ezJk0` | Why executives should hit record: leveraging video on LinkedIn | 2025-07-29 | ~15 min | HIGH | ⏳ pending fetch |

 ---

-## How to fetch transcripts (if re-running)

-1. Add your Supadata API key to /research/scripts/fetch-transcripts.js
-2. The VIDEO_IDS for this expert are already populated in the script
-3. Run: node research/scripts/fetch-transcripts.js
-4. Transcripts save here as {video-id}-{slug}.txt